rdpoor/mulib-support/README.md

 mulib strives towards the following design goals.

-* Self-contained, pure C code: minimize dependencies on external libraries.
+* **Self-contained, pure C code:** minimize dependencies on external libraries.
-* Two-file implementation: whenever practical, each mulib module is embodied in one header file and one C file.
+* **Two-file implementation:** whenever practical, each mulib module is embodied in one header file and one C file.
-* Well-documented: API documentation is driven by documentation strings in the header files.
+* **Well-documented:** API documentation is driven by documentation strings in the header files.
-* Well-tested: unit tests validate the API, coverage tets validate the unit tests.
+* **Well-tested:** unit tests validate the API, coverage tets validate the unit tests.
-* Super portable: One concise mu_ports.c file defines mulib's interface to the target environment.
+* **Super portable:** One concise mu_ports.c file defines mulib's interface to the target environment.
-* Fast and Dangerous: mulib favors minimizing time and code space over argument validation.
-(Coming soon: MU_ASSERT() will provide a safety net that can be switched on or off at compile time.
+* **Fast and Dangerous:** mulib favors minimizing time and code space over argument validation.
+But note that `MU_ASSERT()` provides a safety net that can be switched on or off at compile time.
-* Low threshold, high ceiling: A suite of demo programs take you from the simplest "flash an LED" example to complex multi-tasking applications.
+* **Single-threaded scheduler:** There are many benefits to a single-threaded scheduler -- see [About Run To Completion Schedulers](./RunToCompletion.md) for the reasons behind this choice.
-*
+* **Low threshold, high ceiling:** A suite of demo programs take you from the simplest "flash an LED" example to complex multi-tasking applications.
-* Yours to use: The entirety of mulib is covered under the MIT open source license.
+* **Yours to use:** The entirety of mulib is covered under the MIT open source license.

 ## The modules